How high is high enough — How well should my teacher have done on the test?

 At the time my company required a 95th percentile score to teach the LSAT.2 95th percentile is right around a score of 167 on the test, so that was supposed to be the cutoff for training.
 However, now and then a local office would get a bit desperate, or they’d have an LSAT prospect in which they had a lot of confidence, and I’d find a prospective teacher in my training whose best score was below the cutoff.
 The theory (on their part, not mine) was that they could attain the required score after my training.

 I don’t know exactly how many prospective LSAT teachers I’ve had in my trainings over the years, but it’s probably somewhere in the neighborhood of 100.
-And of those 100 trainees, perhaps twenty or thirty hadn’t scored a 167.
+And of those 100 trainees, perhaps twenty or thirty hadn’t scored a 167 before their training began.
 Those numbers are large enough to give me a good feeling for what is and is not required to do well as an LSAT teacher.
 And the answer is…

 Why would this be?